jorgelbg/mimetype-filter/README.md

 Configuration
 -------------

-A custom configuration file that will hold the rules could be specified using the a property `mimetype.filter.file` in your `nutch-site.xml` file:
+A custom configuration file that will hold the rules that can be specified using the a property `mimetype.filter.file` in your `nutch-site.xml` file:

 ```xml
 <property>